AnelMusic/anelmusic.github.io/posts/small-agents.md

 }
 ```

-The four fields are not arbitrary. `goal_check` forces the model to restate the objective, where premature completions get caught. `state_check` forces an accounting of what is done. `next_step` commits to a specific action before the action JSON. `risk` names the most likely failure mode before it happens.
+`goal_check` forces the model to restate the objective, where premature completions get caught. `state_check` forces an accounting of what is done. `next_step` commits to a specific action before the action JSON. `risk` names the most likely failure mode before it happens.

-Thirty tokens.
-It is self-orientation, not reasoning.
-The scratchpad should not become another place where the model invents a new task.

 ## Verification Should Be Boring